-ID Number Name of Feature Description 5 Equipment Protection 1:1 - CPE The contractor shall provide protection to User Network Interfaces at the SDP, where the protection channel is bridged to the failed working channel.
-6 Equipment Protection 1+1 - CPE The contractor shall provide protection to User to Network Interfaces at the SDP, where the protection channel is permanently bridged to the working channel.
+ID Number Name of Feature Description 5 Equipment Protection 1:1 - CPE The contractor shall provide protection to User Network Interfaces at the SDP, where the protection channel is bridged to the failed working channel 6 Equipment Protection 1+1 - CPE The contractor shall provide protection to User to Network Interfaces at the SDP, where the protection channel is permanently bridged to the working channel.
 7 Equipment protection - Network Side Two channels facing the network shall be supported for full redundancy and equipment protection at the SDPs.
-8 Framing for Electrical Interfaces The contractor shall support framing formats for the electrical interfaces listed in Section C.2.5.2.3 which shall include the following as a minimum: M-frame with M23 Multiplexing format [Optional] M-frame with C-parity Super Frame Format (SF) [Optional] Bipolar Alternate Mark Inversion (AMI) [Optional] Binary, 8 zero substitution line code (B8ZS) Non-ANSI SF [Optional] ANSI Extended Super frame (ESF) (ANSI T1403.1995) Non-ANSI ESF (AT&amp;T PUB 54016) [Optional] 9 [Optional] Geographic Diverse protection The contractor shall support two geographically diverse delivery channels from SDP1 to SDP2.
-10 [Optional] Local and Remote Node Multiplexing The contractor shall enable the multiplexing of different circuits into a high speed SONET signal.
+8 Framing for Electrical Interfaces The contractor shall support framing formats for the electrical interfaces listed in Section C.2.5.2.3.1 which shall include the following as a minimum: 1.
+M-frame with M23 Multiplexing format 2.
+M-frame with C-parity 3.
+Super Frame Format (SF) 4.
+Bipolar Alternate Mark Inversion (AMI) 5.
+Binary, 8 zero substitution line code (B8ZS) 6.
+[Optional] non-ANSI SF 7.
+ANSI Extended Super frame (ESF) (ANSI T1403.1995) 8.
+Non-ANSI ESF (AT&T PUB 54016) [Optional] 9 Geographic Diverse protection The contractor shall support two geographically diverse delivery channels from SDP1 to SDP2.
+10 Local and Remote Node Multiplexing The contractor shall enable the multiplexing of different circuits into a high speed SONET signal.
 When service is ordered, the configuration of the low speed (tributary) interfaces shall be specified by the contractor.
 The contractor shall indicate the mixture and number of interfaces allowed for each of the high speed signals available.